Peter Parker (Marvel Cinematic Universe): Exposed secret identity and multiversal crisis

-The Goblin persona, having taken control of Osborn, convinces the uncured villains to betray Parker, and a fight ensues which culminates with Goblin fatally wounding May before escaping.
+The Green Goblin persona, having taken control of Osborn, convinces the uncured villains to betray Peter, and a fight ensues which culminates with Goblin fatally wounding May before escaping.
 Before she dies, May tells Peter that "with great power, there must also come great responsibility".
 After May's death, a bereaved Peter, whose guilt was accentuated by Jameson's gaslighting reporting, is ready to give up and send the villains to die; he is comforted by his friends and meets two alternate versions of himself that are later nicknamed "Peter-Two" and "Peter-Three".
-The alternate Parkers share stories of losing loved ones and encourage Parker (later nicknamed "Peter-One") to fight in May's honor.
+The alternate Peters share stories of losing loved ones and encourage Peter (later nicknamed "Peter-One") to fight in May's honor.
 They develop cures for the villains and lure the Lizard, Dillon, and Marko to the Statue of Liberty, managing to cure them.
-The Goblin appears and unleashes the contained spell, and an enraged Peter-One tries to kill him before being stopped by Peter-Two.
-The former and Peter-Three inject the Goblin cure into him, curing Osborn of his Goblin persona.
+The Goblin appears and unleashes the contained spell, and an enraged Peter-One tries to kill him to avenge May's death before being stopped by Peter-Two.
+The former and Peter-Three inject the Goblin cure into him, curing Osborn from his Goblin persona.

 Peter-One realizes that the only way to protect the multiverse is to erase himself from everyone's memory and requests that Strange do so, while promising MJ and Ned that he will find them again.
-Heartbroken about having to forget each other, he and MJ reclaim their love for one another and share a passionate kiss.
+Heartbroken about having to forget each other, he and MJ reclaim their love for one another and share a final passionate kiss.
 The spell is cast and everyone returns to their respective universes, with Peter-One saying goodbye to his alternate versions.
-A few weeks later, Parker visits MJ and Ned to reintroduce himself, but decides against it, not wanting to endanger them.
-While mourning at May's grave, he has a conversation with Hogan and is inspired to carry on, but decides to isolate himself from his allies and fellow superheroes to keep them safe, as he came to believe that he was dangerous to be around.
-Parker, having dropped out of school and moved into a new apartment, starts studying to get his GED and makes a new suit to resume his super-heroics as Spider-Man, who is once again seen as a hero.
+A few weeks later, Peter visits MJ and Ned to reintroduce himself, but decides against it, not wanting to endanger them.
+While mourning at May's grave, he has a conversation with Hogan and is inspired to carry on, but decides to isolate himself from his fellow and allies superheroes to keep them safe, as he came to believe that he was dangerous to be around and he also understood that there are some people he shouldn't trust as Jameson and the DODC, due to the situation caused by Beck.
+Peter, having dropped out of school and moved into a new apartment, starts studying to get his GED and makes a new suit to resume his super-heroics as Spider-Man, who is once again seen as a hero.